Xterminal1/Stellar-Data/README.md

   - Main-sequence stars brighter than ~3V have their radii derived from accurate sources that were available.
   - The stellar radii for stars above ~300 solar radii come from scientific papers for higher precision.

-NOTE: Currently as of 14 June 2024, the focus is on collecting data on supergiant and hypergiant stars.
+NOTE: Currently as of 14 June 2024, the focus is on collecting stellar radii on the largest known supergiant and hypergiant stars.